 The cult of Moloch is believed to have been practiced by the people of the Levant region from at least the early Bronze Age, and images of his bullish head with a child burning in his belly persist until the medieval times.

 His name likely derives from the Hebrew word melech, which usually stands for “king.”
 There are also references to a Molock in Ancient Greek translations of old Judaic texts as well.
 These date back to the Second Temple period between 516 B.C. and 70 C.E., before the Second Temple of Jerusalem was destroyed by the Romans.

 Moloch is most frequently referred to in Leviticus.
-Here is a passage from Leviticus 18:21, “And thou shalt not let any of thy seed pass through the fire to Molech, neither shalt thou profane the name of they God: I am the LORD.”
+Here is a passage from Leviticus 18:21, condemning child sacrifice, “Do not allow any of your children to be offered to Molech.”

 “Topheth is Moloch, which was made of brass; and they heated him from his lower parts; and his hands being stretched out, and made hot, they put the child between his hands, and it was burnt; when it vehemently cried out; but the priests beat a drum, that the father might not hear the voice of his son, and his heart might not be moved.”

 Scholars have compared these Biblical references to later Greek and Latin accounts which also spoke of fire-centric child sacrifices in the Carthaginian city of Punic.
 Plutarch, for instance, wrote of burning children as an offering to Ba’al Hammon, a chief god in Carthage who was responsible for the weather and agriculture.

 While scholars are still debating whether or not the Carthaginian practice of child sacrifice differed from the cult of Moloch, it’s generally believed that Carthage only sacrificed children when it was absolutely necessary — like during an especially bad draught — whereas the cult of Moloch might have sacrificed more regularly.